spellshape/cli/docs/docs/02-guide/06-ibc.md

 You must generate code for a packet that contains the title and the content of the blog post.

-The `ignite packet` command creates the logic for an IBC packet that can be sent to another blockchain.
+The `spellshape packet` command creates the logic for an IBC packet that can be sent to another blockchain.

 - The `title` and `content` are stored on the target chain.